 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the consolidated and separate Financial Statements section of our report.
-We are independent of the NSX and Group in accordance with the Public Accountants' and Auditors' Act 1951 Cas amended) C"PAAB Act").

-We have fulfilled our other ethical responsibilities in accordance with the PAAB Act code of ethics.
-The PAAB Act Code of Ethics is consistent with the International Ethics Standard Board for Accountants Code of Ethics for Professional Accountants (Part A and B).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of our report.
+We are independent of the Group in accordance with the independence requirements applicable to performing audits of financial statements in Namibia which is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Parts A and B).
+We have fulfilled our other ethical responsibilities in accordance with the ethical requirements applicable to performing audits in Namibia.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.